They both excel in many of the same situations; Podcasting, voice-overs, etc.

-The NT USB comes with a tripod stand, pop shield and ring mount.
+The NT USB comes with a tripod stand, pop shield, and ring mount.
 The AT2020 USB comes as is.
-The AT2020 USB Plus comes with a tripod desk stand with swivel mic mount that can be attached to a separate mic stand.
+The AT2020 USB Plus comes with a tripod desk stand with a swivel mic mount that can be attached to a separate mic stand.

 The NT USB is a little more expensive than the AT2020 USB.

 The NT USB has knob control, while the AT2020 USB Plus has dial control.